 Keep connecting upward to more successful people, while reaching down to help others.
 This involves:

 This is a practical guidebook for becoming a great connector.
 For each of the insights captured in our summary, the book also includes other useful tips, ranging from how to host a great party to lines you can use in your interactions.
 Ferrazzi also includes many examples from his personal experience, with short profile stories of notable relationship-builders such as Bill Clinton, Katharine Graham and Dale Carnegie.
-Do get a copy of the book for the full details, get our Never Eat Alone full summary bundle for an overview of the various ideas and tips, or check out more resources/details at keithferrazzi.com.
+You can purchase the book here for the full details, or check out more resources/details at keithferrazzi.com.

 For more from Keith Ferrazzi, check out our summary on Leading Without Authority!